-Undoubtedly, intelligence played a major role for both sides to the conflict in terms of operational decisions, presumptions, and political considerations.
-Sadat, on the basis of Egyptian OSINT (Open Source Intelligence), known to the West and Israel, decided to go to war after concluding he could not get all of the Sinai Peninsula back on his terms and realizing that the United States would not, as he had hoped, apply unilateral pressure on Israel to withdraw.
-Therefore, during the second half of November 1972, Sadat instructed his generals to prepare for war.these developments; on November 26, 1972, when addressing the government, he presented the possibility of renewed fire along the Suez Canal.
-He spoke about AMAN’s failure to predict the ouster of the Soviet advisors from Egypt in July 1972, “advisors” being a codename used by all sides.
-It is used repeatedly in the literature about the war without being defined, and is therefore liable to confuse readers.
-In practice, the word refers to Soviet units that reinforced Egypt’s aerial defense systems and, during the last half of the War of Attrition, also fought in it.
-The real advisors who instructed the Egyptian units in all the service branches at all levels of the military actually remained in Egypt.
-Therefore,Dayan felt that a renewal of fire was probable.
+Research shows that intelligence was crucial to both sides of the conflict in terms of operational decisions, presumptions, and political considerations.
+Sadat, for example, decided to go to war after realizing the United States would not pressure Israel to withdraw from the all of the Sinai Peninsula.
+Consequently, in November 1972, Sadat ordered his generals to prepare for war.
+Aware of these developments, Dayan acknowledged the possibility of renewed conflict along the Suez Canal to the government on November 26, citing AMAN’s intelligence failures in predicting the removal of Soviet “advisors” from Egypt earlier that year.
+These “advisors were actually Soviet units that had fought in the last half of the War of Attrition, instructed Egypt’s military forces, and, importantly, reinforced Egypt’s aerial defense systems.
+Dayan therefore believed that a renewal of violence was likely.

-In the December 1 government meeting, Dayan “said, “We must assume that Egypt will renew fire at the canal in early 1973.”
-AMAN Director Eli Zeira begged to differ: “The chances that Egypt will begin a war are not high… The chances they’ll try to cross the canal are close to zero” Dayan responded:
+In a December 1 government meeting, Dayan predicted, “We must assume that Egypt will renew fire at the canal in early 1973.”
+AMAN Director Eli Zeira differed: “The chances that Egypt will begin a war are not high… The chances they’ll try to cross the canal are close to zero” Dayan responded:

 All of the AMAN Director’s rational analyses explain why it is not worth Egypt’s while to open fire, but he has no advice to give Egypt on how to secure Sadat’s position in Egypt, how to reach a pan-Arab arrangement, how to jumpstart some political activity.
 In Egypt, an irrational rationale can hold sway, and it may be quite rational in intra-Egyptian terms… It’s not to be expected tomorrow, but it may certainly occur before next spring.

-Kissinger warned Israel not to launch a preemptive strike. .This was not the first such American warning, and it would be a mistake to underestimate the effect this caveat had on Meir’s and Dayan’s considerations on the eve of the war.
+Kissinger warned Israel against a preemptive strike.
+This was not the first such American warning, and it would be a mistake to underestimate how much this caveat influenced Meir’s and Dayan’s pre-war strategy.